romaingroux/SPar-K/README.md

 ### From the Singularity image
-The Singularity image is build using [the current release](https://github.com/romaingroux/SPar-K/releases) source code.
+The Singularity image is build using [the latest release](https://github.com/romaingroux/SPar-K/releases) source code.

 #### Prerequisites
 You need to have Singularity installed on your machine.
 Check [this link](https://singularity.lbl.gov/install-linux) for more informations.